metric-space/probability-theory-presentation/slides.md

 --

-> Given all the premises are true combined with rules of deductive reasoning the conclusion is true
+> Given all the premises are true combined with rules of deductive reasoning, then the conclusion is true

 ---